girOly/jsEssentials/README.md

 # jsEssentials

-- Part 1 Curriculum for Lighthouse Labs Mentoring Workshop
+- Part 1 Curriculum for Lighthouse Labs, Chat Javascript Essentials

-- Part 2 Curriculum, Building a Chatbot for Lighthouse Labs Workshop
+- Part 2 Curriculum, Building a Chatbot for Lighthouse Labs Workshop (Will be Mentoring Class)